SjoerdKoop/vicon_control/README.md

         dns-nameserver 8.8.4.4          # Set DNS nameserver 2
 ```

+# Usage

+For documentation on running nodes from a terminal, please refer to [Executables](https://github.com/SjoerdKoop/vicon_control#executables)

 ## Vision control design

-<* *vision_control_tools*: Consists of required components and helpful tools.
-The executable *object_client* listens to the topic *object_update* and prints any incoming updates.
-The executable *reference_server* allows the user to send a reference over topic *reference_update*.
-* *vision_control*: Consists of an executable which activates a defined controller and an example controller.

 Controllers should inherit from *VisionController* and should override the *objectsToReference* function.
-An example implementation can be seen as the example controller.
+An example implementation can be seen as the example controller in the package *vision_control*.
->

 # Communication